maya-a-iuga/Web-App-DevOps-Project/README.md

 - **Database:** The application employs an Azure SQL Database as its database system to store order-related data.

+## Terraform Project Documentation

+**Overview**

+Terraform by HashiCorp is an Infrastructure as Code (IaC) tool used for building, changing, and versioning infrastructure safely and efficiently.
+It supports various cloud providers like Azure, AWS, and Google Cloud.
+Terraform uses declarative configuration files that describe the desired state of your infrastructure.

+**Key Concepts**

+Infrastructure as Code (IaC): Manage infrastructure using configuration files rather than through manual processes.

+Providers: Plugins that interact with APIs of cloud providers, services, or other tools (e.g., Azure, AWS).
+Resources: Components of your infrastructure such as virtual networks, compute instances, or higher-level components like DNS records.
+Modules: Reusable, encapsulated Terraform configurations for creating sets of resources that are used together.
+State: Terraform records information about what infrastructure is created in a state file, allowing for consistent management of resources.
+Terraform Workflow
+Initialize:

+Run terraform init in your project directory.
+This command sets up Terraform's working directory, downloads providers, and prepares the backend for state storage.
+Writing Configuration:

+Define your infrastructure in configuration files (.tf).
+Resources, variables, outputs, and provider configurations are declared here.
+Planning:

+Execute terraform plan.
+Terraform reads configuration files and creates an execution plan, detailing what actions it will perform to reach the desired state.
+Applying:

+Run terraform apply.
+Terraform will execute the plan to create, update, or delete resources as per the configuration.
+Maintaining State:

+Terraform maintains a state file to map resources to the configuration and keep track of metadata.
+The state file is critical for Terraform to function correctly and should be handled with care.
+Modifying Infrastructure:

+Update configuration files as needed.
+Rerun terraform plan and terraform apply to implement changes.
+Destroying Infrastructure:

+To remove all resources managed by Terraform, use terraform destroy.

+**Best Practices**

+Version Control: Keep your Terraform configurations in a version control system (like Git).
+Modularization: Use modules to organize and reuse code.
+Secrets Management: Avoid hardcoding sensitive information.
+Use environment variables or secret management tools.
+Review Plans: Carefully review execution plans before applying changes.

 ## Contributors

 - [Maya Iuga]([https://github.com/yourusername](https://github.com/maya-a-iuga))
+- C.Ugorji (AI core DevOps Student)

 ## License